-The Credit Union adopted amendments to the following standards, effective January 1, 2021.
-Adoption of these amendments had no effect on the Credit Union's financial statements.
+The Credit Union adopted amendments to the following standards, effective January 1, 2022.
+Adoption of these amendments had no effect on the Credit Union's consolidated financial statements.

-- IFRS 3 Business combinations

 - IFRS 10 Consolidated financial statements

-- IFRS 13 Fair value measurement
+- IFRS 12 Disclosure of interests in other entities

+- IAS 1 Presentation of financial statements

 - IAS 16 Property, plant and equipment

+- IAS 28 Investments in associates and joint ventures

 - IAS 38 Intangible assets

-- IAS 39 Financial instruments: recognition and measurement